 Burial & Memorial Service Fees

-A honorarium of $250.00 is given to each clergy officiating the service.
+A honorarium of $600 is given for clergy officiating the service.

 The Director of Music at the church will make arrangements for the music at the service.
 A soloist or instrumentalist is available, if desired, in addition to the organist.
 Please contact the Director of Music at the church office.

 - Organist: $300

 Services held in the Chapel may also be able to be livestreamed.
 Please check with the office for information.
 There is a fee of $150 for an A/V technician to run a staffed livestream with multiple camera angles.
 A single-camera stream, unstaffed, is also available.